-Content is leading the way in online marketing, with an increasing number of marketers creating more content than ever before.
-However, brainstorming ideas and putting together something unique for every post can be time consuming.
+Brainstorming ideas and putting together something unique for every piece of content you create can be time consuming.
 With the right content curation tools, marketers can shave valuable time off their content creating process.

 Here are a few tools you might consider trying out:

 1. Google Trends– Use it to see what the world is searching for and how interest in concepts has changed over time.
 For example, if we run a search for “plumbing”, Google Trends will reveal the interest over time as well as related searches, which you can use to generate new content.

 2. BuzzSumo– This is a great tool for researching the content your audience really wants.
 Simply enter a keyword into BuzzSumo and you’ll get a detailed report showing how well previous content on that topic performed.